-VictimLinkBC can also provide some confidential support and information in up to 150 languages, help you with safety planning and guide you to find services and support in your community.
+VictimLinkBC can also provide some confidential support and information in over 150+ languages, help you with safety planning and guide you to find services and support in your community.
 It is available 24 hours a day, 7 days a week across BC and Yukon by phone or text at 1-800-563-0808 or email VictimLinkBC@bc211.ca.

 If you or anyone is in immediate danger, call 911 and ask for the police or paramedics.